ToastedDev/toasted.dev/src/content/blog/dear-matheus.md

 Thank you for reading all the way through!
 This took a long time to make, and to witness first-hand as the victim.
 Again, special thanks to [Galvin/Stats100](https://youtube.com/@Stats100), [Charlie from the MrBeast Stats crew](https://twitter.com/charlieashfordd), and [GNZGUY](https://youtube.com/@GNZGUY) for helping me get the evidence for this.
 And to everyone else who supported me during my mental breakdown, and who still supported me even after Matheus' delusion.

+If you want to see the beginning of this whole debacle, check out my new website [matheus.toasted.dev](https://matheus.toasted.dev), which is an archive of his group chat that shows all of the messages on the day of the incident.

-Also, for those curious, yes I did block him.
+Also, for those curious, yes I did block him again.

 ![A screenshot showing that I blocked Matheus](/dear-matheus/blocked.png)